thiago4go/dapr-workshop/README.md

 ### Challenge 3: Pub/Sub

-In the final challenge, you will create your third service, `pizza-delivery`.
+In the third challenge, you will create a new service: `pizza-delivery`.
 You will use the [Dapr Publish & Subscribe Building Block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/) to publish events to a Redis Streams message broker.
 These events represent each stage in the pizza order and delivery process.
 For every event published, the `pizza-store` service will subscribe to it and update the current order status in the Redis State Store.

 <img src="/imgs/challenge-3.png" width=75%>

+### Challenge 4: Workflows

+Now we will modify the application to orchestrate the process of ordering, cooking, and delivering the pizza to use [Dapr's Workflow Building Block](https://docs.dapr.io/developing-applications/building-blocks/workflow/).

 ## Get started